 Around just 20 kilometres to the south-west of the city, you will find “Munich's summer swimming pool”.
 Anyone who fancies a swim, bike ride, leisurely stroll or boat trip won’t be disappointed on a trip to Starnberger See (lake).

-- Things to do in Lake Starnberg
+- Things to do at Starnberger See (lake)

-- Swimming in Lake Starnberg
+- Swimming in Starnberger See

 - Empress Sisi, King Ludwig II and the Rose Island